Faculty and Staff

 Creating a Welcoming Environment/Universal Design in Education

-- Provide printed or web-based materials which summarize content that is delivered orally.
+Provide printed or web-based materials that summarize content that is delivered orally.

-- Provide printed materials in accessible electronic format.
+Provide printed materials in an accessible electronic format.